Home Music Recording Studio - HOME

 The combination of a 25mm (1") Horn and a 250mm (10") Mid-Bass Speaker produce a reasonably balanced and clean output.
 When the system is driven to clipping, the distortion is coming from the amplifiers, not the speakers.

-An eBay seller provides the following basic speaker specifications:
+An eBay seller provided the following basic speaker specifications:

 Voice coil: 38 mm (1.5")